tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 [Mortician](https://ankiweb.net/shared/info/1255924302)
 automatically buries cars that you fail too many times.
 Use it to prevent potential leeches from wasting your time.
+Evidence shows that repeating a card multiple times in a single day does not significantly contribute to long-term memory, so your time is better spent on other cards or a shorter study session.

 ## Deleting and suspending cards